npr99/URSC645/Tasks/URSC645_0c_Create_GitHub_Account.md

 - 🔍 **Track changes** and never lose your work again
 - 🌟 **Build your professional portfolio** that employers love to see

+In this course, GitHub is not just a place to turn things in — it is where your work, decisions, and experiments live over time.

 ## ✅ Step 1: Create Your Account

-🎯 **Your Mission**: Set up a professional GitHub account that represents you well!
+🎯 **Your Mission**: Create a GitHub account you can comfortably use as a working research space this semester.
+This account does not need to be perfect, impressive, or polished.
+It needs to be usable.

 **Once your account is ready, optimize your profile like a pro:**

-### 🌟 Profile Optimization Checklist
+### 🌟 Profile Basics (Good Enough Is Enough)
 - 📸 **Add a professional photo** (or fun avatar that represents you!)
 - ✍️ **Write a compelling bio** - mention your field of study, interests, and goals
 - 📍 **Add your location** (city/region is fine for privacy)